PykeMG/Simple-FAQ-Page/README.md

 - [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
 -->
+I used simple HTML and CSS code, made in visual studio code.
 ### Built with

 <!-- This section should list any major frameworks that you built your project using.
 Here are a few examples.-->